kudashevs/accept-language/README.md

 ## Features

 The Accept-Language package retrieves a preferred language from an HTTP Accept-Language request-header field.
-It retrieves the language in the form of a language code.
-This code is pretty similar to the Unicode Locale Identifier which is widely used in localization.
+The preferred language information comes in the form of a language code that is pretty similar to the Unicode Locale Identifier.
 The code consists of a mandatory 2-letter/3-letter language subtag and a region subtag separated by an underscore (e.g. en_GB).
-It is worth noting that the package allows to control the presence of different subtags in the resulting code (including script and extlang subtags) and the representation of the separator.
+Besides, the package allows to control the presence of different subtags in the resulting code (including script and extlang subtags) and the representation of the separator.

 - Can return a default language when a client accepts any language (e.g. `Accept-Language: *`)
 - Can configure a default returning language by providing the `default_language` option